Andrew A. Dahl, MD, FACS

 The following are the American Academy of Ophthalmology's recommended intervals for eye exams:

-- Age 20-29: Individuals of African descent or with a family history of glaucoma should have an eye examination every three to five years.
+- Age 20 to 29: Individuals of African descent or with a family history of glaucoma should have an eye examination every 3 to 5 years.
 Others should have an eye exam at least once during this period.

-- Age 30-39: Individuals of African descent or with a family history of glaucoma should have an eye examination every two to four years.
+- Age 30 to 39: Individuals of African descent or with a family history of glaucoma should have an eye examination every 2 to 4 years.
 Others should have an eye exam at least twice during this period.

-- Age 40-64: Individuals should have an eye examination every two to four years.
+- Age 40 to 64: Individuals should have an eye examination every 2 to 4 years.

-- Age 65 or older: Individuals should have an eye examination every one to two years.
+- Age 65 or older: Individuals should have an eye examination every 1 to 2 years.

 These routine screening eye examinations are mandatory since glaucoma usually causes no symptoms (asymptomatic) in its early stages.
 Once damage to the optic nerve has occurred, it cannot be reversed.
 Thus, in order to preserve vision, glaucoma must be diagnosed early and followed regularly.
 Patients with glaucoma need to be aware that it is a lifelong disease.
 Compliance with scheduled visits to the eye doctor and with prescribed medication regimens offers the best chance for maintaining vision.